maroshii/sdktor/README.md

 Routes can be defined recursively with the `at()` method.
 Regular expressions are supported as well.

-All params that are not route params will be passed used as query string for get requests and in the body for all other methods.
+All params that are not route params will be passed as query string for get requests and in the body for all other methods.

 Paths are parsed using the [url-pattern](https://github.com/snd/url-pattern) library.
 Allowing for very flexible route definitions: